ryanrudolfoba/SteamDeck-vangogh_oc_fix-installer/README.md

 ## Video Tutorial - coming soon!

+## What's New (as of May 23 2024)
+1. Support for SteamOS 3.6 kernel 6.5.0-valve5-1-neptune-65-g6efe817cc486
+2. Removed sanity checks for BIOS since we now have SREP method!
+[Use Steam Deck BIOS Manager instead to unlock!](https://github.com/ryanrudolfoba/SteamDeck-BIOS-Manager) [demo guide for Steam Deck BIOS Manager.](https://youtu.be/Q1965gH9xig?si=f2cU86hSj6b8FiYG) [Thanks to stanto and smokeless!](https://www.stanto.com/)
 ## What's New (as of March 02 2024)
 1. SteamOS 3.5.17 support
 2. OLED support on BIOS F7G0109